abalajiksh/mysite/content/datenschutz/tldr.md

 {{< notice info >}}
 **Coming Soon:** [Remark42](https://remark42.com/) is a lightweight, open source commenting engine that doesn’t spy on you, the user.
 I am hosting it in a private server provided by Hetzner cloud in Nuremberg, Germany.
 You don't have to login to comment on any article.
 Just say hi or comment away your views.
 {{< /notice >}}

+{{< notice info >}}
+**Coming Soon:** [Alpine.JS](https://alpinejs.dev/) a lightweight and open-source JavaScript framework, simplifies the creation of blog posts featuring complex calculations and interactive examples for enhanced comprehension.
+The beauty of this framework is such that you can do all computations right in the middle of the blog, in your browser, and use your own hardware for it.
+No data upload, no spying on your personal data.
+Heck, I don't have any-way to send back that data for myself!
+Not just normal calculations, let’s say I write a series of cascading calculations, then just changing the data at the beginning will reactively change the whole blog to fit that data, making it more personal.
+{{< /notice >}}